 You are required to keep a digital file during the term of the loan.
-We must be able to assess from the information in this file whether the loan complies with these Conditions and Norms on the date of the binding
+We must be able to assess from the information in this file whether the loan complies with these Conditions and Norms on the date of the binding.

-The file must in any case contain the documents in accordance with the 'Checklist file' in the document 'Work Processes', or the relevant source data from the 'Source Data Checklist' in the document 'Work Processes'.
-This also applies to the request for payment of an expected loss.
+The file must in any case contain the documents in accordance with the Checklist file (Checklist dossier) in the document Work Processes (Document werkprocessen), or the relevant source data from the Source Data Checklist (Checklist brondata) in the document 'Work Processes'.
+This also applies to the request for Payment expected loss (Betaling verwachte verlies).

-You must give us the complete file, including the personal data, should we ask for it, because:
+You must give us the complete file should we ask for it, because:

-- We want to be able to check it. - We need it to determine our obligations under the suretyship, and to be able to recover any loss.
+- We want to be able to check it. - We need it to comply with our obligations under the suretyship, and to be able to recover any loss.